justincasher/justincasher.github.io/machine learning/Catan RL/Catan_RL.md

 &emsp; Another possible algorithm would have to update the weights of the network each turn; this seemed impractical for two reasons.
 The first is that it increases training time for what appeared to be little gain: without knowing the final outcome of the game, the network cannot validate its predictions.
 The second reason is that my network currently compares subsequent predictions made by each player; this could not be done each turn for each player, as it would interfere with computing the loss of other predictions.
 In other words, the network weights would change between predictions, which will throw an error in PyTorch.
 To combat this problem, I would have had to have the network return a vector of final place predictions, one for each player.
 Then we could compare subsequent vectors without needing to wait to return to the same player.

 ##### 4.2.
-Monte-Carlos tree search
+Monte-Carlo tree search

-&emsp; Monte-Carlos tree search (MCTS) methods are based on the idea of infrequently having a model choose random moves, testing the accuracy of the model's predictions for otherwise ignored moves.
+&emsp; Monte-Carlo tree search (MCTS) methods are based on the idea of infrequently having a model choose random moves, testing the accuracy of the model's predictions for otherwise ignored moves.
 In other words, according to some distribution, the model will randomly choose a move, then play out the rest of the game as normal.
 This move could be chosen on the first turn or the last.
 Ideally, this prevents the model from getting stuck in a non-optimal local minimum.

 &emsp; One previous implementation of MCTS is by the researchers at Google Deepmind when developing AlphaGo [[2]](#7-references).
 Their method was based on treating the game of go like a search tree, where they would store the action value (i.e., how strong the move is), visit count, and prior probability for each move (e.g., "leaf").
 This allowed the model to visit infrequently made moves with higher probability, followed by a playout in order to collect a sample action value.
 However, since in Catan the board is randomly chosen, the idea of designing a search tree relative to board position seemed ineffective.
 The sample space is patently too large.
 One could try to program a MCTS algorithm which takes into account how often each individual move occurs, regardless of the board position, but I decided upon something simpler.